-- · changes in existing collaborative relationships and our ability to establish and maintain additional collaborative arrangements; - continued scientific progress in our research, drug discovery and development programs; - the size of our programs and progress with preclinical and clinical trials; - the time and costs involved in obtaining regulatory approvals; - competing technological and market developments, including the introduction by others of new therapies that address our markets;
+- · changes in existing collaborative relationships and our ability to establish and maintain additional collaborative arrangements; - continued scientific progress in our research, drug discovery and development programs;

-- success in developing and commercializing a business based on our Ibis T5000 biosensor system to identify infectious organisms; and - the profile and launch timing of our drugs.
+- the size of our programs and progress with preclinical and clinical trials; - the time and costs involved in obtaining regulatory approvals; - · competing technological and market developments, including the introduction by others of new therapies that address our markets; - success in developing and commercializing a business based on our Ibis biosensor system to identify infectious organisms; and - the profile and launch timing of our drugs.

 If we need additional funds, we may need to raise them through public or private financing.
 Additional financing may not be available at all or on acceptable terms.
+In addition, if our stockholders do not approve an increase in our authorized capital stock, it may limit our ability to raise funds.
 If we raise additional funds by issuing equity securities, the shares of existing stockholders will be diluted and their price, as well as the price of our other securities, may decline.
 If adequate funds are not available, or not available on acceptable terms, we may have to cut back on one or more of our research, drug discovery or development programs.
 For example, in January 2005 we decided to terminate the development of two lower priority drugs, ISIS 14803 and ISIS 104838.
 Alternatively, we may obtain funds through arrangements with collaborative partners or others, which could require us to give up rights to certain of our technologies, product candidates or products.